Objects Found In The Desert That Ended Up Being Worth A Boatload Of Money

-When people think of deserts, the adjectives of hot, dry, and endless typically come to mind.
-And while some people will go to the desert for adventures, they usually come back with nothing to show for their travels other than a nice sunburn.
-Then there are the lucky ones who explore the miles of sand and dunes and uncover some of the world’s greatest treasures.
+While some people go to the desert looking for adventure, they usually come back with nothing to show for their travels other than a nice sunburn.
+Then there are the lucky ones who explore the sand and dunes and end up uncovering some amazing treasures.

 The Atari Landfill Is Full Of The Worst Video Game Ever Released